Philly Restaurant Patios and Rooftops for Outdoor Dining

 American Sardine Bar, Point Breeze

-Martha, East Kensington
+Martha, Kensington

-The patio at Martha kind of feels like a secret, even though anyone who has been there will wax poetic to you about how nice it is.
+The patio at Martha kind of feels like a secret, even though anyone who has been there will wax poetically to you about how nice it is.
 Maybe it feels like a secret because the experience of sitting out here is akin to being in a backyard of a close friend — only if that friend also had great taste in natural wine and amari, and made their own vegan hoagies and pickles.
 2113 East York Street.

 The Good King Tavern, Bella Vista